golang-cz/ringbuf/README.md

 - **Scalability**: Optimized for thousands of concurrent readers (1-10,000 readers at ~5 ns/op)
 - **Latency**: Sub-microsecond read/write operations in common scenarios
 - **Write-throughput**: 200M+ writes/sec on modern hardware (assuming readers can keep up)
-- **Read-throughput**: 5B+ reads/sec on on modern hardware (e.g. 50k subscribers)
+- **Read-throughput**: 5B+ reads/sec on modern hardware (e.g. 50k subscribers)

 ## Benchmarks

-Performance heavily depends on hardware and on your ring buffer / subscriber configuration.
+Performance heavily depends on hardware and your ring buffer / subscriber configuration.
 Batched writes generally perform better because they wake readers less often.
 The bigger the ring buffer size, the more concurrent readers will be able to keep up with the writer's pace (e.g. survive burst writes).
 With a sufficiently large buffer, it's often OK to allow subscribers to lag behind the head by up to ~90% of the buffer size.

-In real world scenarios, the subscribers will likely be limited by I/O, JSON marshallers, or by writing response to slow HTTP clients.
-Ringbuf is designed to allow slow readers and fail gracefully if they cannot keep up without putting any backpressure on the writer and other subscribers.
+In real-world scenarios, the subscribers will likely be limited by I/O, JSON marshaling, or by writing responses to slow HTTP clients. ringbuf is designed to allow slow readers and fail gracefully if they cannot keep up without putting any backpressure on the writer and other subscribers.

 We strongly advise users to tune their configuration based on testing.

-For example, see the following in-memory throughput benchmark on Macbook M5.
+For example, see the following in-memory throughput benchmark on MacBook M5.
 Here we rate-limit the writer to ~1,000 `Write()` calls/sec; and we write batches of 100 messages, that is ~100,000 `uint64` messages/sec in total.
 We allow readers to read a batch of up to 100 messages at a time.

 ```
 $ go test -bench=BenchmarkThroughput -run=^$ -buffer_size=200000 -subscribers=1,10,100,1_000,10_000,50_000,100_000 -write_rate=1000 -write_batch=100 -read_batch=100 .